whoschek/bzfs/README.md

 **--compression-program** *STRING*

 *  The name or path to the 'zstd' executable (optional).
 Default is 'zstd'.
-This is auto-disabled if data is transferred locally instead of via the network.
 Examples: 'lz4', 'pigz', 'gzip', '/opt/bin/zstd'.
     Use '-' to disable the use of this program.
+The use is auto-disabled if data is transferred locally instead of via the network.

 <!-- -->